akkadotnet/Akka.Streams.Kafka/README.md

 # Akka Streams Kafka

 Akka Streams Kafka is an Akka Streams connector for Apache Kafka.
-This is a port of Alpakka project (https://github.com/akka/alpakka).
+This is a port of the Alpakka Kafka project (https://github.com/akka/alpakka-kafka).

-Library is based on [Confluent.Kafka](https://github.com/confluentinc/confluent-kafka-dotnet) driver, and implements Sources, Sinks and Flows to handle kafka message streams.
+Library is based on [Confluent.Kafka](https://github.com/confluentinc/confluent-kafka-dotnet) driver, and implements Sources, Sinks and Flows to handle Kafka message streams.
 All stages are build with Akka.Streams advantages in mind:
-- There is no constant kafka topics pooling: messages are consumed on demand, and with back-pressure support
+- There is no constant Kafka topics pooling: messages are consumed on demand, and with back-pressure support
 - There is no internal buffering: consumed messages are passed to the downstream in realtime, and producer stages publish messages to Kafka as soon as get them from upstream
 - Each stage can make use of it's own `IConsumer` or `IProducer` instance, or can share them (can be used for optimization)
-- All kafka failures can be handled with usual stream error handling strategies
+- All Kafka failures can be handled with usual stream error handling strategies

 ## Builds
 [![Build status](https://ci.appveyor.com/api/projects/status/0glh2fi8uic17vl4/branch/dev?svg=true)](https://ci.appveyor.com/project/akkadotnet-contrib/akka-streams-kafka/branch/dev)